ElGonan/carssification_AI/README.md

 ## Modifications
 As stated on the notes, I improved my model and now looks like this:

-On the ImageGenerators, I changed the resize to the one needed[7]
+On the ImageGenerators, I changed the resize to the one needed for ResNet[7]

 - ResNet50 [3]
     - input_shape=(254, 254, 3)